mia-recki/kite/README.md

     - it exposes `ValueListenable`s, which are consumed by various widgets to build the UI
     - its state is modified through [`Action`s](https://docs.flutter.dev/ui/interactivity/actions-and-shortcuts) (dispatched either by keyboard shortcuts or widget onTap callbacks)
 - `HomePage` builds the UI as a function of screen size

-[^1]: _technically true_ if you have been blessed by a very tall display that can preview the entire `ClusterView` without the need for scrolling; support for scrolling using keyboard is comming soon™